HitMeWMusic/Earthdaypart2/README.md

 #Earth Day Part 2

+If you haven't already, be sure to check out part 1 here https://github.com/HitMeWMusic/EarthWeekresourcesV1.1

 Earth Day 2023 (part 2)

 I have been reflecting on the issues related to climate change and I wanted to share a few thoughts about the developments of ongoing environmental efforts, successes, failures and lessons learned.